Duchy of Lorraine: Duchy of Upper Lorraine

 In 953, the German king Otto I had appointed his brother Bruno the Great Duke of Lotharingia.
 In 959, Bruno divided the duchy into Upper and Lower Lorraine; this division became permanent following his death in 965.
 The Upper Duchy was further "up" the river system, that is, it was inland and to the south.
-Upper Lorraine was first denominated as the Duchy of the Moselle, both in charters and narrative sources, and its duke was the dux Mosellanorum.
-The usage of Lotharingia Superioris and Lorraine in official documents begins later, around the fifteenth century.
-The first duke and deputy of Bruno was Frederick I of Bar, son-in-law of Bruno's sister Hedwig of Saxony.
+Upper Lorraine was first denominated as the Duchy of Mosellane, both in charters and narrative sources, and its duke was the dux Mosellanorum.

 Lower Lorraine disintegrated into several smaller territories and only the title of a "Duke of Lothier" remained, held by Brabant.
-After the duchy of the Moselle came into the possession of René of Anjou, the name "Duchy of Lorraine" was adopted again, only retrospectively called "Upper Lorraine".
-At that time, several territories had already split off, such as the County of Luxembourg, the Electorate of Trier, the County of Bar and the "Three Bishoprics" of Verdun, Metz and Toul.
+By the time Upper Lorraine came into the possession of René of Anjou, several territories had already split off, such as the County of Luxembourg, the Electorate of Trier, the County of Bar and the "Three Bishoprics" of Verdun, Metz and Toul.

 The border between the Empire and the Kingdom of France remained relatively stable throughout the Middle Ages.
 In 1301, Count Henry III of Bar had to receive the western part of his lands (Barrois mouvant) as a fief by King Philip IV of France.
 In 1475, the Burgundian duke Charles the Bold campaigned for the Duchy of Lorraine, but was finally defeated and killed at the 1477 Battle of Nancy.
-In the 1552 Treaty of Chambord, a number of insurgent Protestant Imperial princes around Elector Maurice of Saxony ceded the Three Bishoprics to King Henry II of France in turn for his support.
+In the 1552 Treaty of Chambord, a number of insurgent Protestant Imperial princes around Maurice, Elector of Saxony ceded the Three Bishoprics to King Henry II of France in turn for his support.